What is really going on?

-He is a Level III trainer in the Spacial Dynamics™ approach to postural coaching and movement performance, which he began learning in 2003.
+He is certified as a Level III trainer in the Spacial Dynamics™ approach to postural coaching and movement performance, which he began learning in 2003.
 The principles of this more active field inform a constructively oriented approach to intellectual work and discourse.

 In pursuit of optimal health, he has spent years researching nutrition and gradually transforming his personal practices in the direction of more and more reliable success built around an evolutionary health framework.
 He practices the approach to barbell strength training described in the books Starting Strength and 5/3/1.